MinecraftU/mcu-curriculum/sequence_4/section_0.md

     }
 }
 ```
-* Left-click on _ExampleMod_ and press `Shift + F6`.
+* Left-click on `ExampleMod` and press `Shift + F6`.
 Change the name to something that you like and click `Refactor`.
+This will change all instances of `ExampleMod` to a mod name of your choice.
 For our examples, we use `CopperMod` since our mod adds copper to the game.
-We'll also have to change the _MODID_ and _VERSION_ to what we want.
+We'll also have to change the `MODID` and `VERSION` to what we want.
 You can delete the example `println` statement if you wish.

 ###Publishing your mod
 Running the command `gradlew build` or `gradle build` will package your mod into a .JAR file in the build/libs folder.
 You can then add it to Minecraft like any other mod.